 Most search engines have this feature as an option but you just have to go into the advanced search page.
 Here’s where you get it in these two popular (one upcoming) search engines.

-Firefox add-on which makes site-specific searches very easy.
-The local search can be done either by selecting a word on a webpage and using the right-click context menu (Search site for selection).is an experimental
+is an experimental Firefox add-on which makes site-specific searches very easy.
+The local search can be done either by selecting a word on a webpage and using the right-click context menu (Search site for selection).

 Or by clicking the Search Site green icon on the search bar.
 You can use the search engine of your choice to do the site-specific search.